ApprenticeAI/frapy/docs/topics/spiders.rst

    .. method:: from_crawler(crawler, *args, **kwargs)

-       This is the class method used by Scrapy to create your spiders.
+       This is the class method used by Frapy to create your spiders.

        You probably won't need to override this directly because the default implementation acts as a proxy to the :meth:`__init__` method, calling